ryantd42/NY-Legislative-Git/2023/A2170B-2023/bill.md

-  GALLAGHER, STECK, GLICK, CARROLL, FAHY, KELLES, MAMDANI, KIM,  BURGOS, SEAWRIGHT,  CUNNINGHAM,  RAGA, CRUZ, WALLACE, OTIS, SOLAGES, SHRESTHA, HEVESI,  SEPTIMO,  PAULIN,  SHIMSKY,  EPSTEIN,  BURDICK,  O'DONNELL, FORREST, LEVENBERG, GONZALEZ-ROJAS, ANDERSON, BORES -- Multi-Sponsored by  --  M.  of A. SIMON -- read once and referred to the Committee on Ways  and  Means  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee
+  GALLAGHER, STECK, GLICK, CARROLL, FAHY, KELLES, MAMDANI, KIM,  BURGOS, SEAWRIGHT,  CUNNINGHAM,  RAGA, CRUZ, WALLACE, OTIS, SOLAGES, SHRESTHA, HEVESI,  SEPTIMO,  PAULIN,  SHIMSKY,  EPSTEIN,  BURDICK,  O'DONNELL, FORREST, LEVENBERG, GONZALEZ-ROJAS, ANDERSON, BORES, STIRPE, ARDILA -- Multi-Sponsored  by -- M. of A. SIMON -- read once and referred to the Committee on Ways and Means --  committee  discharged,  bill  amended, ordered  reprinted  as  amended  and  recommitted to said committee -- recommitted to the Committee on Ways  and  Means  in  accordance  with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT  to amend the tax law and the administrative code of the city of